NickGeek/hashify/README.md

 Sure!
 Go to http://hashify.tk (running v0.1.2) or http://pi.nick.geek.nz/hashify (running whatever is the latest, stable or not).

 ###Changelog
+v0.1.3
+* Changed license to MIT
+* Removed some unused code
+* Changed some wording in index.html

 v0.1.2
 * Removed an unused variable in search.php